Skip to main content

 Brain Health Notes

-• Seeds provide ALA omega-3 and magnesium for neurotransmitter synthesis and membrane fluidity.
+• Seeds provide ALA omega-3 and magnesium, nutrients important for brain structure and function.

 Ginger